bancaditalia/vldb-2023-kgroar-demo-assets/README.md

 # Datasets

 These synthetic datasets have been used for an experimental evaluation of the elapsed time for company control reasoning task with growing graph size.
+They are both provided in `.parquet` and `.csv` file formats.
+CSV files have been compressed with `gzip`.

 ## Folder structure